Campus Improvement Plan

 Demographics Summary

 The Tiger Trail School serves students in early education grades to PK within the Spring Branch Independent School District (SBISD).
-Enrollment trends showed an increase of 80 students from the 2020–2021 school year to the 2022–2023 school year.
+Enrollment trends showed a decrease of 31 students from the 2023–2024 school year to the 2024–2025 school year.

 Enrollment Trends: